Legal briefing | |

 Forthcoming changes in the EU

-Although the forthcoming changes to the UK listing and prospectus regimes represent a departure from the EU-based regime, the EU listing and prospectus regimes are also likely to be changing.
-The EU proposals published at the end of last year are aimed at attracting more companies to list on EU public markets and include amending the EU Prospectus Regulation and EU MAR to reduce regulatory and compliance costs for companies seeking to list and those already listed.
-It should be noted that the Commission’s legislative initiative still has to pass the legislative process and its therefore uncertain if and when the proposed changes would take effect.
-If passed, the changes would include:
+The EU public capital market reforms are aimed at attracting more companies to list on EU public markets and include amending the EU Prospectus Regulation and EU MAR to reduce regulatory and compliance costs for companies seeking to list and those already listed.

 • a new follow-on prospectus replacing the current simplified disclosure regime for secondary issues and the EU Recovery prospectus;